ChristChurchMayfair/ccm-main-gatsby/src/content/christmas2020/christmas2020.md

 ---
 Join us *in person* and online to celebrate news of *light and hope* this Christmas.

-For livestreams and broadcasts check back here for YouTube links.
+For online broadcasts check back here for YouTube links.
 For in person services, since space is limited, please book guest places via [email](mailto:peter.balsdon@christchurchmayfair.org).